culturally/CashApp/README.md

 - This basic version on github works only on iPhone 11/13 but i can also modify it to yout device also other versions work on any device and any iOS.

+8. Will you ever publish compile IPA

+- I am planning on releasing it this year for completely free as I own other better versions which have newer UI